-- Russia and the Soviet Union, 1905-24 - The changing role of international organisations: The League of Nations and the UN, 1919-c.2011
+- Russia and the Soviet Union, 1905-24 - China: Conflict, crisis and change, 1900-89

-Ever since the Russell Group (the UK's leading Universities) has published a list of recommended subjects for university entrance, History has always been amongst them.
-The reason for this is, History teaches and refines the skills of argument and critical analysis based on actual human experience and is relevant to so many other subjects such as Politics, Law, Sociology, International Relations and many more.
-The Historian deals with actual events and real people and an understanding of our past is fundamental when dealing with present day problems and conflicts.
-It gives us an insight and into the development of society's beliefs and foundations and how we got to where we are today, also perhaps where we are going in the future.
+The Russell Group's list of recommended subjects for university entrance has always included History.
+This is because History teaches and refines the skills of argument and critical analysis.
+It is relevant to many other subjects such as Politics, Law, Sociology, International Relations and many more.

+Historians deal with actual events and real people.
+An understanding of our past is fundamental when dealing with current problems and conflicts.
+History offers an insight into how we got to where we are today, and perhaps where we are going in the future.

+We run several trips including a visit to Berlin to complement our study of Germany 1918-45.
+There are also extra-curricular activities that you can take part in to develop your interest in the subject further.